patricktrainer/patricktrainer.github.io/content/posts/Gitflow-Workflow-Atlassian-Git-Tutorial.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Gitflow-Workflow-Atlassian-Git-Tutorial
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Gitflow-Workflow-Atlassian-Git-Tutorial

-# Gitflow-Workflow-Atlassian-Git-TutorialA simple way to do this is for one developer to create an empty `develop` branch locally and push it to the server:
+A simple way to do this is for one developer to create an empty `develop` branch locally and push it to the server:
 ```
 git branch develop
 git push -u origin develop